node-red/designs/designs/subflow-to-npm/README.md

 #### Node API for installing SUBFLOW node

 Current Node-RED API for installing nodes only accepts JavaScript/HTML description of nodes.
-Introduce a new API that accepts and installs JSON format SUBFLOW representation.
+To cope with this, we introduce a new API that accepts and installs JSON format SUBFLOW representation.

 - `RED.nodes.registerSubflow(`*\<SUBFLOW definition\>*`)`

-  This API is called from the JavaScript file to be installed.
+  This API is called from the JavaScript file that correspond to installed node.

 #### SUBFLOW NPM Module